-- Anemia,thyroid illnesses, autoimmune diseases such as lupus ,diabetes,iron deficiency,eating disorders can lead to hair loss.
+- Anemia,thyroid illnesses, autoimmune diseases such as lupus, diabetes,iron deficiency,eating disorders can lead to hair fall.

 - Poor Diet.
-An or extreme severely calorie-restricted diet or a low-protein diet can also cause temporary hair loss
+An or extreme severely calorie-restricted diet or a low-protein diet can also cause temporary hair fall.

 - Involutional alopecia is a natural degenerative condition whereby hair thins with age.
 Proportionately increased hair follicles go into a resting phase, and existing hairs become shorter and fewer in number.